JaeLee18/ACM-TOG-Latent-L-systems-Transformer-based-Tree-Generator/README.md

-# [ACM-Transactions On Graphics] Latent-L-systems:Transformer-based-Tree-Generator
+# [Official] Latent-L-systems:Transformer based Tree Generator
-If our paper has been helpful, we kindly ask that you cite it in your work.
+If our paper has been helpful, we kindly ask that you cite it in your work. https://dl.acm.org/doi/10.1145/3627101

 ```
 @article{10.1145/3627101,
 author = {Lee, Jae Joong and Li, Bosheng and Benes, Bedrich},